How To Automatically Transfer Files From SFTP To Azure Blob Storage Via Network Storage

 If we navigate into that virtual path, we should see exactly the same files we saw earlier in our Azure Blob storage folder.

-... and check inside the actual Azure Blob folder, we should see the newly uploaded file there.
+Then check inside the Azure file storage, we should see the newly uploaded file there.

 That's it.
 Now you know how to configure JSCAPE MFT Server so it can automatically transfer files from SFTP to Azure Blob Storage.

-For my second example, which I'm going to illustrate in a separate post, I'm going to assume what you actually want is to have your SFTP server store those files locally first and then forward those files to Azure Blob Storage at a later time.
+For my second use case, which I'm going to illustrate in a separate post, I'm going to assume what you actually want is to have your SFTP server store those files locally first and then forward those files to Azure Blob Storage at a later time.
 Stay tuned for that.

 Get Your Free Trial